mathewgomas-alfred/mathewgomas.io/general_concepts/projection/axonometric.rst

 Now, there's an alternative way of getting there that doesn't require as much space.

-We open our orthographic with 'open existing document as untitled document' so that we don't save over it.
+We open our orthographic with :guilabel:`Open existing Document as Untitled Document` so that we don't save over it.

 Our game-safe isometric has its angle at two pixels horizontal is one pixel vertical.
 So, we shear the ortho graphics with transform masks to -.5/+.5 pixels (this is proportional)